JoakimPetersson/JP.OpenTriviaDB/README.md

 # JP.OpenTriviaDB

-Simple tool for making API requests to OpenTrivia DB in C#.
+Simple library for making API requests to OpenTrivia DB in C#.
 It makes the request to the API for you and converts the Json to a object.

 Check out https://opentdb.com/ for more information about the database and in-depth details about the API.